Definition of a customer journey map

 4. Outline the customer touchpoints

-In your customer journey map, outline all touchpoints that your customers use throughout their experience with your company.
-Some touchpoints come in the form of ad clicks, customer service calls or online shopping.
+In your customer journey map, outline all touch points that your customers use throughout their experience with your company.
+Some touch points come in the form of ad clicks, customer service calls, brick-and-mortar store visits and online shopping.

 5. Take the customer journey yourself

-Get a better understanding of the buyer experience by going through your touchpoints from their perspective.
-During the process, make note of pain points or challenges that you encounter so you know what to improve.
+Get a better understanding of the buyer experience by going through your touch points from their perspective.
+For example, put yourself in the shoes of a customer looking for a specific item, and go through the online purchase process on your website.
+During the process, make note of the pain points or challenges you encounter, so you know what to improve.

 6. Resolve issues and make changes